datalad-handbook/book/docs/basics/101-115-symlinks.rst

    will generate the same hash for the same file content, but once file content changes, the generated hash will also look differently.
 If two files are turned into identical character strings, the content in these files is thus identical.
-Therefore, if two have the same symlink, and thus linking the same file in the object-tree, they are identical in content.
+Therefore, if two files have the same symlink, and thus link the same file in the object-tree, they are identical in content.
    If you have many copies of the same data in your dataset, the object tree will contain only one instance of that content, and all copies will symlink to it, thus saving disk space.
+But furthermore, the file name also becomes a way of ensuring data integrity.
+File content can not be changed without Git-annex noticing, because the symlink to the file content will change.
 If you want to read more about the computer science basics about about hashes check out the Wikipedia page `here <https://en.wikipedia.org/wiki/Hash_function>`_.